warp-ds/tech-docs/docs/components/buttons/react.md

 <Button negative>Delete</Button>
 ```

-### Secondary
+#### Secondary

 Secondary buttons are without background, and are often used for secondary actions.
-This is the default so you may simply omit the secondary property unless you want to use it with `quiet` variation.
+This is the default, so you may simply omit the secondary property unless you want to use it with `quiet` variation.

 ```jsx example
 <div className="flex space-x-32">